medic/cht-docs/content/en/apps/guides/forum-offline.md

             WEBPASSWORD: 'YOUR PASSWORD HERE'
       ```

-1. Start the Pi-Hole container: `docker-compose -f pi-hole-docker-compose.yml up --detach`.
-You should be able to browse to http://192.168.8.2/admin and login in to Pi_hole the using `WEBPASSWORD` you set above.
+1. Start the Pi-hole container: `docker-compose -f pi-hole-docker-compose.yml up --detach`.
+You should be able to browse to http://192.168.8.2/admin and login in to Pi-hole the using `WEBPASSWORD` you set above.

 1. Go to "Settings" -> "DHCP" and turn on DHCP, ensuring "range" and "router" are set to be correct for your LAN.
 It was 192.168.8.100 -  192.168.8.250 and 192.168.8.1 in my case

 1. Go to "Settings" -> "DNS" -> "Interface listening behavior" and set it to "Listen on all interfaces, permit all origins"

-1. Go to "Local DNS" -> "DNS Records" and add two entries for your CHT instance and Pi-Hole instance.
+1. Go to "Local DNS" -> "DNS Records" and add two entries for your CHT instance and Pi-hole instance.
 These need to match matches the CN in your certificate.
       ```
       cht.my.local-ip.co 192.168.8.2
       dns.my.local-ip.co 192.168.8.2